bowdens/COMP2511-project/UserStories.md

 #### Estimate: 1

 #### Acceptance Criteria:
-1. All levels of this type must contain the items necessary to defeat the enemies (ie sword, arrows)
+1. All levels of this type must contain the items necessary to defeat the enemies (ie sword, arrows).
+2. The number of weapons must provide at least as many kill opportunities as there are enemies, i.e It is not valid to have one sword that can be used five times but have 10 enemies in the dungeon.
-2. All levels of this type must contain atleast one enemy
+2. All levels of this type must contain at least one enemy.
-3. There must be an enemy sprite in the corner of the screen to indicate to the player that defeating all the enemies is the objective of the dungeon
+3. There must be an enemy sprite in the corner of the screen to indicate to the player that defeating all the enemies is the objective of the dungeon.
-4. When an enemie comes into contact with the player, the player dies and the game is over
+4. When an enemy comes into contact with the player, the player dies and the game is over.

 ### User Story 2.4: As a player, I want there to be doors with keys so that I can open the doors with the keys to progress through the dungeon